hlweber/NEAT-FlappyBird/README.md

 🐤	Flappy Bird - NEAT

-This project consists on builiding an flappy bird like game and training a NEAT model for the computer learn how to play the game.
+This project consists on building an flappy bird like game and training a NEAT model for the computer learn how to play the game.

 The whole project was written in python (pygame and neat).